AmanSong/final-year-project/README.md

 This will then download all necessary pip libraries to run the backend code.
 This will download libraries such as FastAPI, Uvicorn, PyTorch (If you want to perform manual inference)

+Afterwards, you need to run
+"npm install"

+This will download all required node modules in order for the app to work

 ## Running code

 # To start the backend,